lalita-tiwari/password-manager/README.md

 ## Technical Details:

 - The application is written in Swift5 using xCode and is compatible with MacOS and IOS App Store.
 Tested for Macos Monterey and IOS 15
-- All app data will be store locally on ~/Library/Preferences/$bundleid.plist
+- All app data will be stored locally on ~/Library/Preferences/$bundleid.plist
 - All the app data is AES128 encrypted using a unique 16 bit hash key which is randomly generated first time user uses the application:

 ```